Educational prompts for ChatGPT

 Summarise this document and list the 5 main key points as bullet points.

 You are a year 11 student of English.
+Provide a model answer for the following question.

 Question: